INS Airavat: Design

 Safety features aboard the Airavat include anti-roll flume stabilisation system, smoke curtains to impede spreading of smoke and toxic gases in case of fire, as well as battle damage control systems.
 Fully loaded, she can operate independently at high seas for up to 45 days.

 While primarily designed for amphibious assault operations, Airavats missions also include humanitarian assistance & disaster relief (HADR) during natural disasters, including tsunamis, cyclones and earthquakes.
 She has a fully functioning hospital on board, the capacity to carry 500 soldiers, and can provide stern refuelling for other naval vessels.

 Primary suppliers for her equipment are Bharat Electronics Limited, Kirloskar Oil Engines, Larsen & Toubro, Hindustan Aeronautics Limited, Keltron and the Godrej Group.

 Deployments

 On 11 July 2011, INS Airavat made a goodwill visit to Sihanoukville, Cambodia.
 Between 19 and 28 July 2011, she made courtesy calls at Nha Trang and Hai Phong in Vietnam.

 On 1 May 2016, INS Airavat arrived at Brunei to participate in the ADMM Plus (ASEAN Defence Ministers Meeting Plus) Exercise on Maritime Security and Counter Terrorism(Ex MS & CT) which took place from 1–9 May 2016.
 During the exercise, she engaged with participating navies from Brunei, Singapore, Indonesia, Philippines, Thailand, Vietnam, Malaysia, Myanmar, China, Japan, Russia, Australia, Republic of Korea and the United States, through professional interactions in harbor and complex operations at sea.

 In November 2020, as part of Mission Sagar-II, INS Airavat delivered food aid to Sudan, South Sudan, Djibouti and Eritrea.
+She participated at the International Fleet Review 2026 held at Visakapatanam.